Accounting Schools in Hawaii

 *For four-year not-for-profit colleges and universities with accounting degree programs.

 Read on to find out more about accounting schools in Hawaii, including programs for advanced degrees and potential career tracks for accounting graduates.

-Just one school in Hawaii had first-time candidates for the CPA exam with an advanced degree.
-The national pass rate for all first-time candidates is 54.6%.
+Just two schools in Hawaii had first-time candidates for the CPA exam with an advanced degree in 2015, and the pass rates ranged from 0.0% to 50.0%.
+The national pass rate for all candidates was 48.4% in 2015.
 The first-time CPA exam pass rate can be a good indicator of the quality of preparation provided by a school.
-For full statistics, check out the 2013 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy.
+For full statistics, check out the 2015 NASBA Uniform CPA Examination Candidate Performance report provided by the National Association of State Boards of Accountancy (NASBA).

 Top Master’s in Accounting Programs in Hawaii

 Chaminade University of Honolulu offers a competitive Master of Business Administration (MBA)-Accounting Concentration program that helps students prepare for careers as accountants.
 The program’s emphasis is on values-driven education for management professionals.
 Electives in the accounting concentration include Governmental Accounting, Not-for-Profit Accounting, Corporate and Partnership Taxation, and Advanced Accounting Theory.
 The degree can be pursued under full- or part-time study, with each class meeting once per week during the evening hours.
 The program can typically be completed in 18 to 21 months taking two courses per quarter.
 Enrollment is open to students who hold an undergraduate degree in a wide variety of subjects.
 In addition to building business skills in accounting, management, and related areas, Chaminade University’s MBA program leads students to acquire soft skills such as leadership and ethics with an entrepreneurial mindset.
 US News ranks Chaminade University #44 (tie) in Regional Universities (West).